-Chico's portfolio consists of four brands: Chico's (about 735 boutique and outlet stores); White House/Black Market (WH/BM) with some 500 locations; some 250 Soma stores that sell intimate apparel; and its newest online and catalog brand Boston Proper (acquired in 2011).
+Chico's portfolio consists of four brands: Chico's (about 735 boutique and outlet stores); White House/Black Market (WH/BM) with some 500 locations; some 280 Soma stores that sell intimate apparel; and its newest online and catalog brand Boston Proper (acquired in 2011).
 Together, Chico's and Soma account for nearly two-thirds of the retailer's total sales.

-Sales & Marketing
+Sales and Marketing

 To drive traffic to its stores and websites Chico's relies on national print and broadcast campaigns, email and direct marketing, social media (Facebook and Twitter) and other outreach programs.
 It also utilizes loyalty programs to retain customers.
 The company spent more than $153 million on advertising and promotions in fiscal 2015 (ended January), up from $152 million the prior year.